 A drilling drive unit is the heart of any drilling application in concrete and rock.
-It converts available energy—most commonly hydraulic, but also electric or pneumatic—into rotational motion with controllable torque.
+It converts available energy – most commonly hydraulic, but also electric or pneumatic – into rotational motion with controllable torque.
 In deconstruction, strip-out, tunnel and rock construction, and natural stone extraction, the right drilling drive unit determines whether core drilling, anchor drilling, or hole arrays are executed efficiently, safely, and in a material-appropriate manner.
 Especially in conjunction with stone and concrete splitting equipment as well as concrete demolition shears, the drilling drive unit plays a central role because it creates the necessary preparatory boreholes for splitting, cutting, or controlled removal. hydraulic power packs from Darda GmbH provide a robust power source for this and enable compact, mobile work on the construction site.
+As a compact drilling motor, it links power supply, feed system, and tooling into a reproducible, low-vibration drilling process.

 Function and design of a drilling drive unit

 A drilling drive unit converts supplied energy into rotational tool motion.
 Core components are the drive motor (hydraulic, electric, or pneumatic), gearbox (ratio for torque/speed), tool interface (e.g., threaded or quick coupler systems), speed and torque control, and interfaces for flushing and cooling systems.
-In hydraulic drilling drive units, flow rate and pressure—provided by hydraulic power packs—determine the available power.
+In hydraulic drilling drive units, flow rate and pressure – provided by hydraulic power packs – determine the available power.
 The force is transmitted via hose lines to the motor, which drives the tool smoothly.
 An active feed unit (manual, stand-mounted, or robotic) ensures constant contact pressure, which largely determines drilling performance, tool life, and borehole quality.
+Closed-loop speed control and stall protection further stabilize the cut and protect tools in heterogeneous materials.

 Components at a glance

-- Drive unit: Hydraulic motor or electric motor with a torque-strong characteristic.
+- Drive unit: Hydraulic motor or electric motor with a high-torque characteristic.

 - Gearbox: Matching the drilling diameter and material; high reduction for large diameters.